-Although it may seem otherwise sometimes, you don’t need to have a perfect body in order to enjoy sex or be ready to revisit sex with another person.
+Although it may seem otherwise sometimes, you don’t need to have a perfect body in order to enjoy sex or be ready to a sexual relationship.
 However, it’s definitely understandable that you’d want to feel as confident and comfortable in your own skin as is humanly possible.
 If you know your diet regimen or exercise routine could use a little boost, wanting to look your best for sex is as good a motivation as any.
 Just make sure you’re also being kind to yourself and realistic about what you can achieve.
 Someone who deserves to have sex with you in the first place won’t be bothered by a few extra pounds or even notice that your body is less than perfect.

 If it’s been a while since you explored any sort of sexual activity, masturbation included, now would be a good time to reintroduce yourself to your sexuality.
 What your body responds best to, what types of touch are most likely to make you orgasm, and what types of fantasies really get you going may or may not be the same as you remember.
 If you don’t already have any, now might be a good time to invest in a couple of sex toys that appeal to you, as well as some lube, and experiment a little.
 Consider exploring some new possibilities when it comes to porn or erotica as well to get a read on what turns you on mentally these days.